miguelraz/PathToPerformance/README.md

 __SHIT I'VE LEARNED__ Scientific Day Logger

+28/03/17
+41. Grammar/style fixes go in a separate PR.
+42. sample() from StatsBase is awesome.
+43. [Custom allocators](https://en.wikipedia.org/wiki/Allocator_(C%2B%2B)) sound like a damn good idea.
+You basically allow memory pools, and optimize GC or shared memory.
+44. Rackaukas says about Sundials.jl:
+>Sundials is good because it's the modern Petzold algorithm i.e. it's the multistep algorithm
+I say "the"
+because they are literally all the same algorithm
+Gear made it in the 70's, then that became vode, then Petzold did a bunch of stuff to make it lsode, modified it for DAEs to get DASSL and DASPK, then it was translated to C as cvode/ida all these years, the same code though there are definitely many things that can be done better, and Sundials is actually quite slow in many cases which is why I plan to at some point make a full adaptive order+timestep multistep method myself... but it's a huge undertaking but... multistep methods minimize function evaluations, so if your PDE is really large, Sundials is the best there is. and since it handles stiff equations, they generally handle most equations (they don't handle large complex eigenvalues well, but still, ehhh) so they are a workhorse of scientific computing for that reason: it may be slow, but it'll always work, no matter how big the problem is, and scales better than other algorithms
+>

+45. @dextorius says about custom allocators:
+>Any heap allocation you do from Julia (whenever you create, for instance, a new Vector) is handled by whichever version of malloc Julia uses internally.
+When I say "a custom allocator" I refer to the ability to instead use a different allocator from the default.
+In my case, that would mostly be for the purposes of introducing specific memory alignment in some data structures for performance reasons.
+This is a very common practice in languages like C/C++/D, especially when it comes to numerical code and GPGPU computing.

+46.

+27/03/17
+37. doing A & 1 will give you booleans
+38. Oracle machine is used for complexity proofs in CS
+39. Intel new Optane memory announced - SSD killer?
+40. * No mode(A) in base Julia?

 34. `whos()` tells you what is in memory.
 35. `join([string arrays], "delim") is my friend
 36. Hackerrank: 211,207